yarax/eslint-plugin-typelint/README.md

 # Features

 Currently TypeLint supports JSON Schema for describing data shapes.

-JSON Schema is advanced, popular and well documented format for describing JSON data.
+[JSON Schema](http://json-schema.org/) is advanced, popular and well documented format for describing JSON data.

-For example if you use Swagger for your API, you already have JSON Schema definitions, that you can use.
+For example if you use [Swagger](http://swagger.io/) for your API, you already have JSON Schema definitions, that you can use.

-Also you can bind Mongoose schemas using TypeLint adapters.
+Also you can bind [Mongoose](http://mongoosejs.com) schemas using TypeLint adapters.

-To bind your models to TypeLint, put the following settings block to to root of your .eslintrc:
+To bind your models to TypeLint, put the following settings block to the root of your .eslintrc:

 ```js
   "settings": {